loader image

 Table Cross-Referencing #

 No. An annotation in one table cannot be applied to a listing in another table.
-The inclusion of substances on Table 6.3 for preparation does not make them compliant for other uses (Scope 1.1 of 32.311).
-However, Table 4.2, column 1, does list mined minerals, making the natural form of calcium phosphate (apatite) acceptable as a soil amendment.
+The inclusion of substances on Table 6.3 for preparation does not make them compliant for other uses (Scope 1.1 of CAN/CGSB-32.311).
+However, Table 4.2, column 1, does list Mined minerals, making the natural form of calcium phosphate (apatite) acceptable as a soil amendment.

-Does the process described in Table 4.2, column 1, of the PSL (annotation for amino acids) apply to other microbial products, for example yeast, for use as a soil amendment?
+Does the process described in Table 4.2, column 1, in the annotation for Hydrolyzed proteins of plant origin (or of animal origin), apply to other microbial products, for example yeast, for use as a soil amendment?
 (57.2)

 No. An annotation for one listing cannot be applied to another listing.